Manfred Mann: 1966–1969: Mike d'Abo era

-Aftermath
+1969–present: Spin-off bands

-Mann and Hugg were already writing advertising jingles at the time of the group's demise, but continued to work together in a group format with Manfred Mann Chapter Three, an experimental jazz rock band described by Mann as an over-reaction to the hit factory of the Manfred Mann group.
+Mann and Hugg were already writing advertising jingles at the time of the group's demise, but continued to work together in a group format with Manfred Mann Chapter Three, an experimental jazz rock band later described by Mann as an over-reaction to the hit factory of the Manfred Mann group.
 For a moment their musical worlds coincided: a TV cigar advertisement, a long track from Chapter Three's first album ("Travellin' Lady"), and "A "B" Side" (the flip of the old group's last single) all used the same riff.

 However, the new group was short-lived and by 1971 after a second album (and an unreleased, possibly incomplete, third) they had disbanded and Mann had formed a new group.
 The original line-up of this new group consisted of Mick Rogers (guitar and vocals), Manfred Mann (organ, synthesizer and vocals), Colin Pattenden (bass guitar) and Chris Slade (drums and vocals).
 In its very earliest stages, the band was simply billed as Manfred Mann and thus a continuation of the 1960s group.
 The quartet (as Manfred Mann) released their first single, Dylan's "Please, Mrs. Henry", in 1971.
 Their second single, Randy Newman's "Living Without You", was also released under the Manfred Mann name in Europe, but by Manfred Mann's Earth Band in the US, where the track became a minor chart hit.
+Their largest hit in 1976-77 was a cover of Bruce Springsteen's "Blinded by the Light", which rose to No. 1 on the Billboard Hot 100.
 From 1972 onward, Manfred Mann's Earth Band was the name used on all releases by this group, who went on to achieve worldwide success.
 Manfred Mann (1962–1969), Manfred Mann Chapter Three (1969–1971) and Manfred Mann's Earth Band (1971–present) are officially considered three separate bands.

+Tom McGuinness formed McGuinness Flint in 1970; they had a few hits before disbanding in 1975.

+Both Paul Jones and Tom McGuinness have been mainstays of the Blues Band, which they helped form in 1978.

 Manfred Mann briefly re-formed in June 1983, for an appearance at the Marquee Club in London to help celebrate the club's 25th anniversary.

 In the 1990s several of the 1960s members reformed as the Manfreds, minus Manfred Mann himself (hence the name), playing most of the old hits and a few jazz instrumentals, with both Paul Jones and Mike d'Abo fronting the band, either separately or together.

-Tom McGuinness formed McGuinness Flint in 1970; they had a few hits before disbanding in 1975.
-Both Jones and McGuinness have been mainstays of the Blues Band, which they helped form in 1978.

 In 2009, the Manfreds (d'Abo, Hugg, Jones and McGuinness) joined Klaus Voormann in performing a version of "Mighty Quinn" for his first solo collection A Sideman's Journey, credited to 'Voormann & Friends'.